Star-planet magnetic interactions in photoevaporating exoplanets: enhanced power due to atmospheric escape

 \section{Acknowledgements}

+We thank the referee for their constructive comments about our work.
 This publication is part of the project "Blowing in the wind: exoplanetary atmospheres being carried away by stellar winds" (with project number VI.C.232.041 of the research programme "NWO Talent Programme VICI 2023"), which is financed by the Dutch Research Council (NWO).
 AAV acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 817540, ASTROFLOW).
 This work used the BATS-R-US tools developed at the University of Michigan Center for Space Environment Modeling and made available through the NASA Community Coordinated Modeling Center.
 This work used the Dutch national e-infrastructure with the support of the SURF Cooperative using grant nos.
 EINF-7488 and EINF-13632.
 AP acknowledges D. Evensberget and A. Falorca for discussions on magnetohydrodynamic waves, and M. Cavieres for constructive comments on outflow geometries.